fatbrother/toyc/README.md

 The compiler supports structure definitions and member access using the dot (`.`) and arrow (`->`) operators.

 ## Future Work
-This is a educational/toy C compiler that implements a significant subset of C functionality, but it's not a complete C implementation.
-Notable limitations include the absence of:
+This is an educational/toy C compiler that implements a significant subset of C functionality.
+The compiler successfully handles most common C programming patterns including functions, control flow, expressions, arrays, pointers, and structures.
+However, it does not implement the complete ANSI C specification.

+**Storage Class Specifiers:**
+- `typedef` - Type aliasing
+- `extern` - External linkage declarations
+- `static` - Static storage duration (tokenized but not in grammar)
+- `auto` - Automatic storage duration (default)
+- `register` - Register storage hint

+**Type Qualifiers:**
+- `const` - Const-qualified types (tokenized but not in grammar)
+- `volatile` - Volatile-qualified types (tokenized but not in grammar)

+**Type Specifiers:**
+- `signed`/`unsigned` - Type modifiers for integer types
+- `union` - Union types (tokenized but not in grammar)
+- `enum` - Enumeration types (tokenized but not in grammar)
-- Arrays and array indexing
+- Type names and abstract declarators

+**Declarations:**
+- Abstract declarators (for function parameters and type names)
+- Bit-fields in structures - `int field : 3;`
+- K&R style function definitions (old-style with identifier lists)
-- Global variables and static storage duration
+- Complex pointer-to-function and array-of-pointer declarations

-- Full support for type qualifiers (e.g., `const`, `volatile`)
-- More operators (e.g., bitwise operators, conditional operator)
+**Other:**
+- Constant expressions as a separate grammar construct
+- `TYPE_NAME` token usage (typedef names)

 ## References